Installing TLS/SSL Certificates in Apache Server

 </VirtualHost>

-You can modify the paths to match the location that you used to save your certificate files:
+You can modify the paths and file names to match the location that you used to save your certificate files:

 Ensure the actual files exists at the path shown above.
 If the files do not exist, Apache will not be able to re-start.